marcoalopez/Jupyter4DICe/README.md

 # Jupyter4DICe
-_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2022/08/25
+_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2022/11/01

-> 🚨 This project is in development stage and most Jupyter notebooks are not yet finished (unless otherwise indicated).
+> 🚨 This project is in development and the Jupyter notebooks are not yet finished although many of the examples contained are fully usable.

 ## What is this?

 [Jupyter4DICe](https://github.com/marcoalopez/Jupyter4DICe) is a series of [Jupyter notebooks](https://jupyter.org/) written in Python for post-processing digital image correlation (DIC) data obtained with the open-source digital image correlation [DICe tool](https://github.com/dicengine/dice).
-Although the DICe tool already produces a file that can be viewed directly with an application called Paraview, the use of Jupyter notebooks has two main advantages over this approach:
+Although the DICe tool already produces a file that can be viewed directly with an application called Paraview, the use of Jupyter notebooks has two main advantages:

 - it is more versatile
 - it allows you to record and detail all post-processing steps, which is advantageous for reproducibility.
 For example, this allows you to create a complete step-by-step report that you can use as supplementary material in your scientific publications.

-These notebooks assume that the user is familiar with basic Python concepts (data types, loops, conditionals, functions, modules), and the Numpy (particularly multidimensional array indexing) and Matplotlib (for plotting) libraries.
-The goal of these notebooks is to keep dependencies to a minimum, only using well-established Python libraries, to avoid future compatibility problems.
-All ad hoc methods used for the DIC data treatment are contained within the notebooks.
+These notebooks assume that the user is familiar with basic Python concepts (data types, loops, conditionals, functions, modules), and the Numpy and Matplotlib libraries.
+The goal of these notebooks is to keep dependencies to a minimum to avoid future compatibility problems, using only well-manteined Python libraries.
+All _ad hoc_ methods used for the DIC data treatment are contained within the notebooks.

 ### The notebooks